Srđan Lakić: Loan to 1899 Hoffenheim

 1899 Hoffenheim took Lakić on loan until the end of the 2011–12 season to fill the gap left by Vedad Ibišević departure for VfB Stuttgart.
 Lakić was sparingly used by manager Markus Babbel, and returned to VfL Wolfsburg, without scoring a single goal.

 Loan to Eintracht Frankfurt

 In January 2013, Lakić was again sent on loan, this time to Eintracht Frankfurt for the second leg of the 2012–13 season and the following entire 2013–14 campaign.
 His debut in an away match against Hamburger SV went dreamlike.
 He scored both goals at Frankfurt's 2–0 victory.
 Subsequently, although, he couldn't keep his form and did not fulfill the expectations.
 During the first leg of the 2013–14 campaign he even never made it into the first eleven, earning only eight substitutions (never playing more than 30 minutes in a game) and scoring no goal.

-Return to Kaiserslautern
+Return to 1.
+FC Kaiserslautern

 In January 2014 both his loan contract with Frankfurt and his original contract with Wolfsburg were terminated.
 Thus he was free to join 1.
 FC Kaiserslautern for the second time in his career.